michaeljacobson/group3stat626/README.md

 # Loading Project & Data

+Start by creating a "New Project" in RStudio.
+(File > New Project).
+Select "Version Control", then "Git", and then copy/paste the GitHub URL.
+You will need a GitHub username and password, and that's good to have even after this cource is complete.

-To load the project, simply double click on *group3stat626.Rproj*.
+Once you create the project, load the Rproject by double clicking on *group3stat626.Rproj*.

 Nina's complete dataset is already saved within the project.
 All columns are formatted to the correct data types.
 You can load the data simply by executing